-Figure 4.4 DP2000 Output Terminals
+Figure 4.4 DP900 Output Terminals

 - Channel output terminals: used to output voltage and current of the channel.
-Please refer to Document Overview for available output voltage/current range of the model. - Earth ground terminal: be connected to the instrument chassis and earth ground (the ground terminal of the power cord) and is grounded.

-8. Function Menu
+Please refer to Document Overview for available output voltage/current range of the model. - Earth ground terminal: be connected to the instrument chassis and earth ground (the ground terminal of the power cord) and is grounded. - The output terminals of DP932U are safety sockets. - 8.
+Function Menu